Manoj Pande

 General Manoj Pande (born 6 May 1962) is a retired four star general officer of the Indian Army.
 He last served as the 29th Chief of the Army Staff.
 He previously served as 43rd Vice Chief of the Army Staff, prior to that he was General Officer-Commanding-in-Chief Eastern Command and also as the Commander-in-Chief (CINCAN) of Andaman and Nicobar Command.
 He also served as General Officer Commanding IV Corps, before assuming the appointment as commander of Gajraj Corps (IV Corps) he was serving as the Chief of Staff, Southern Command.
 He is the first officer from the Corps of Engineers to become the Army Chief.

 As the COAS, he took over as the Honorary Colonel of the Sikh Light Infantry Regiment on 11 May 2022 and as the Colonel of the Regiment of the 61st Cavalry on 17 May 2022.
 He became the 23rd COAS to take over Colonel of the mounted Cavalry Regiment.
+He was appointed the Honorary Colonel Commandant of the Bombay Sappers for lifetime wef 27 August 2024.